 Tesla says that 17 precisely positioned speakers bring concert hall like sound inside Model X. The 17-inch center touchscreen seamlessly integrates media, navigation, communications, cabin control and vehicle data into one intuitive interface.
 Many functions are mirrored on the instrument panel and are voice-activated to focus the driver’s attention on the road.

 With three rows of seats, a front and rear trunk, and room under the second-row seats, there’s ample room for people, luggage, and big things like surfboards and bikes.
 For even heavier cargo, Tesla says Model X is the first electric vehicle with a 5,000 lb. tow capacity.

 Model X comes standard with an active spoiler that automatically adjusts to three positions.
 Under 45 mph, the spoiler is positioned so the driver can see above and below it.
 At higher speeds the spoiler partially retracts for improved highway efficiency (Tesla says +1.6%), and optimizes the vehicle’s lift distribution.
 An accessory rack (shown above) is also available for transporting gear like skis.

-Information including features and specifications is for U.S. models, and is subject to change without notice by the automaker.
+Information including features and specifications is for U.S. models, and is subject to change without notice.

-News source, photos and video from Tesla Motors
+News source and photos courtesy of Tesla Motors